Find previous help guides for older versions of AEM, CQ, and CRX.

-The versions of Experience Manager, CQ and CRX listed on this page are End of Life and no longer officially sold by Adobe.
-Our last versions of official documentation for these older versions are available for your self-help needs.
-We recommend you upgrade to the latest version (which currently is Experience Manager 6.5).
+The versions of Adobe Experience Manager, CQ, and CRX listed on this page are End of Life and no longer officially sold by Adobe.
+Adobe’s last versions of official documentation for these older versions are available for your self-help needs.
+Adobe recommends that you upgrade to the latest version - Adobe Experience Manager as a Cloud Service.

-To know when an Experience Manager version will reach end of core support, see products and technical support periods and search
+To know when an Experience Manager version reaches end of core support, see products and technical support periods and search

-Before you download the package, determine who will consume the content.
-This decision will determine how it is deployed:
+Before you download the package, determine who consumes the content.
+This decision determines how it is deployed:

 Users must be logged into the Experience Manager instance to access this content on Experience Manager Author.
 This content is not accessible by default on AEM Publish (as it exists under /libs).

 |Experience Manager 6.4

 |Download AEM-DOCS-6.3 from Software Distribution